 - In NF-1, clinical evaluation appears to be more useful to detect complications than is screening imaging in asymptomatic patients.
-Imaging is indicated in evaluation of suspected tumors based on clinical evaluation and for follow-up of known intracranial tumors (Borofsky, 2013). - Conversely in NF-2, routine MR imaging screening is always indicated, given the high prevalence of CNS tumors, especially vestibular schwannomas.
+Imaging is indicated in evaluation of suspected tumors based on clinical evaluation and for follow-up of known intracrania intracranial and intraspinal I tumors.67 - Conversely in NF-2, routine MR imaging screening is always indicated, given the high prevalence of CNS tumors, especially vestibular schwannomas.
 In patients with NF-2, routine screening brain/IAC imaging is indicated annually starting from age 10, if asymptomatic, or earlier with clinical signs/symptoms.
 Most individuals with NF2 eventually develop a spinal tumor, mostly commonly schwannomas, but meningioma and ependymomas are also seen.
-Spinal imaging at baseline and every 2 to 3 years is also advised with more frequent imaging, if warranted, based on sites of tumor involvement-(Evans, 2017). - In patients with tTuberous sSclerosis, bBrain MRI should be obtained every 1-3 years up until age 25 for surveillance for CNS abnormalities (Krueger, 2013). - In Von Hippel Lindau sSyndrome, imaging of the brain and spinal cord for hemangioblastomas is recommended every 2 years (Varshney, 2017). - In Sturge Weber Syndrome, bBrain MRI can rule out intracranial involvement only after age 1 and is recommended in patients <1 year only if symptomatic (Comi, 2011).
+Spinal imaging at baseline and every 2 to 3 years is also advised with more frequent imaging, if warranted, based on sites of tumor involvement.68 - In patients with tuberous sclerosis, brain MRI should be obtained every 1-3 years up until age 25 for surveillance for CNS abnormalities.69 - In Von Hippel Lindau syndrome, imaging of the brain and spinal cord for hemangioblastomas is recommended every 2 years.70

+In Sturge Weber Syndrome, brain MRI can rule out intracranial involvement only after age 1 and is recommended in patients <1 year only if symptomatic.71